Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: A Brief Review of Green functions, Bi-tensors and Covariant Expansions

-In the classical theory of wave propagation in curved spacetime, a fundamental object is the retarded Green function, $G_{\mathrm{ret}}{}^{B}{}_{C'} \xxp$.
+In the classical theory of wave propagation in curved spacetime, a fundamental object is the retarded Green function, $G_{\mathrm{ret}}{}^{B}{}_{C'} \left( x,x' \right)$.
 It is a solution of the inhomogeneous wave equation,

-with support within the past light-cone of the field point.
+with support on and within the past light-cone of the field point.
 (The factor of $4\pi$ is a matter of convention, our choice here is consistent with Ref.~\cite{Poisson:2003}.)
-Finding the retarded Green function globally can be extremely hard, however, provided $x$ and $x'$ are sufficiently close (within a causal domain), we can use the Hadamard form for the retarded Green function solution \cite{Hadamard,Friedlander}, which in 4 spacetime dimensions takes the form
+Finding the retarded Green function globally can be extremely hard.
+However, provided $x$ and $x'$ are sufficiently close (within a normal neighborhood\footnote{More precisely, the Hadamard form requires that $x$ and $x'$ lie within a \emph{causal domain} -- a \emph{convex normal neighborhood} with causality condition attached.
+This effectively requires that $x$ and $x'$ be connected by at most one non-spacelike geodesic which stays within the causal domain.
+However, as we expect the term \emph{normal neighborhood} to be more familiar to the reader, we will use it throughout this paper, with implied assumptions of convexity and a causality condition. }), we can use the Hadamard form for the retarded Green function solution \cite{Hadamard,Friedlander}, which in 4 spacetime dimensions takes the form

-where $\theta_{-} \xxp$ is analogous to the Heaviside step-function, being $1$ when $x'$ is in the causal past of $x$, and $0$ otherwise, $\delta \xxp$ is the covariant form of the Dirac delta function, $U^{AB'}\xxp$ and $V^{AB'}\xxp$ are symmetric bi-spinors/tensors and are regular for $x' \rightarrow x$.
-The bi-scalar $\sigma \xxp$ is the Synge~\cite{Poisson:2003} world function, which is equal to one half of the squared geodesic distance between $x$ and $x'$.
-The first term, involving $U^{A}{}_{B'} \xxp$, in Eq.~(\ref{eq:Hadamard}) represents the \emph{direct} part of the Green function while the second term, involving $V^{A}{}_{B'} \xxp$, is known as the \emph{tail} part of the Green function.
+where $\theta_{-} \left( x,x' \right)$ is analogous to the Heaviside step-function, being $1$ when $x'$ is in the causal past of $x$, and $0$ otherwise, $\delta\left( \sigma\left(x,x'\right)\right)$ is the covariant form of the Dirac delta function, $U^{AB'}\left( x,x' \right)$ and $V^{AB'}\left( x,x' \right)$ are symmetric bi-spinors/tensors and are regular for $x' \rightarrow x$.
+The bi-scalar $\sigma \left( x,x' \right)$ is the Synge~\cite{Poisson:2003} world function, which is equal to one half of the squared geodesic distance between $x$ and $x'$.
+The first term, involving $U^{A}{}_{B'} \left( x,x' \right)$, in Eq.~(\ref{eq:Hadamard}) represents the \emph{direct} part of the Green function while the second term, involving $V^{A}{}_{B'} \left( x,x' \right)$, is known as the \emph{tail} part of the Green function.
 This tail term represents back-scattering off the spacetime geometry and is, for example, responsible for the quasilocal contribution to the self-force.

-Within the Hadamard approach, the symmetric bi-scalar $V^{AB'}\xxp$ is expressed in terms of a formal expansion in increasing powers of $\sigma$ \cite{Decanini:Folacci:2005a}:
+Within the Hadamard approach, the symmetric bi-scalar $V^{AB'}\left( x,x' \right)$ is expressed in terms of a formal expansion in increasing powers of $\sigma$ \cite{Decanini:Folacci:2005a}: